 Scheduled payments

 You can schedule a payment for a future date rather than initiating it immediately.
-When you schedule a payment:
+When you schedule a payment:- The payable moves to Scheduled status.

 - The payment is automatically initiated on the scheduled date.